KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.1.0 - January 5, 2018

+- Upgraded KoenZomers.OneDrive.Api to v2.0.4.0 which has support for using items shared from other OneDrive drives

 Version 2.0.0.1 - January 2, 2018

 - Bugfix in the About dialog not working.
 Thanks to everyone that reported this!